maxamillion/ansible-openshift_origin/README.md

   where sometimes it will just timeout talking to dbus and the operation will hang.
 This needs further investigation when I can find time.

-4. For some reason the first time you set the kernel semaphors with sysctl the ansible playbook hangs but on every rerun it's fine.

-5. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer points of systemd.
+4. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer points of systemd.
 Details here: http://www.freedesktop.org/wiki/Software/systemd/NetworkTarget Also note, this is a known issue and the OpenShift Origin developers are